 A React wrapper for the jQuery plugin Owl Carousel.

-It relies on jQuery, and therefore, it can be a bit obsolete for some.
+It relies on jQuery, which can be a bit obsolete for some.
 Apart from that, it works just as expected.

 It provides responsive options, URL hashing, lazy load, autoplay, and dragging.